-What Makes Change So Challenging?
+What Makes Change So Hard?

-1. Know WHAT to change
+1. Know WHAT to Change

 - Setting aside time alone with God, asking Him to reveal what He wants you to change.

 - Asking trusted family members or friends to share with you five things they love and appreciate about you, and one change you might make.

 - Working with a coach who can provide a safe place for you to explore the gap between where you are and where you want to be.
 Not only will a coach help you identify what needs to change, they will also support you through the process.